Global StarCraft II League

 Global StarCraft II League (GSL) is a StarCraft II tournament held in South Korea from 2010 to the present.
-It has been hosted by afreecaTV since 2016; GOMeXp (formerly GOMTV) hosted it from 2010-2015.
-Blizzard Entertainment was involved in co-producing and co-funding it for much of its history, although their involvement reduced in later years.
+It has been hosted by Soop (formerly known as afreecaTV) since 2016; GOMeXp (formerly GOMTV) hosted it from 2010-2015.
+Blizzard Entertainment was involved in co-producing and co-funding it for much of its history, although their involvement was greatly reduced in the 2020s.
 For the first two years of the tournament, it featured two leagues, Code S (major) and Code A (minor); afterward it ran as a single combined tournament.

 An English language stream is available, aimed at a global audience.
 The English cast was mainly performed by Dan "Artosis" Stemkoski and Nicolas "Tasteless" Plott until 2022; in 2023, it switched to Tasteless and Ryan "State" Visbeck.
 Early broadcasts were done on GOMTV's website and player; it switched to Twitch and Afreeca's own platform after Afreeca took over; and the program now broadcasts on Mondays and Thursdays, with the English casts on YouTube, since 2020.

-As of the end of 2015 GSL Season 2, GOMTV has awarded over 3.6 billion Korean won (over $3.1 million USD) from the individual GSL and Arena of Legends leagues in StarCraft II.